When will COVID-19 end? A year into the pandemic, public health experts say: Never

 Prior to COVID, people were already used to living with endemic diseases.
 The flu is one example.
 Measles is another.
 Both continue to spread and kill people every year despite decades of vaccination and containment.

-Even the virus that causes COVID-19 is just a new type of coronavirus, which had long been circulating and in some cases could cause the common cold.
+Even the virus that causes COVID-19 is just a new type of coronavirus; other coronaviruses had long been circulating and in some cases could cause the common cold.
 COVID itself has already gone through mutations that made it more contagious and potentially deadlier.

 The novel coronavirus, meanwhile, is highly contagious while also causing many asymptomatic infections.
 You can't look at someone and know whether they have the virus.
 COVID-19 has also proved to spread to animals as well as humans, with infections confirmed in tigers, gorillas, apes, minks, cats and dogs.